unixwzrd/unixwzrd.github.io/html/blog/series/local-first-ai-and-agent-operations.md

 This planned 13-part series follows the work of turning a local-first collection of AI models, agents, services, memory, and developer tools into an environment I can inspect, recover, and improve without hiding the hard parts behind another layer of automation.

+Hermes Agent is the system I am operating throughout the series, so names such as `Dashboard` and `Gateway` refer to Hermes components unless I say otherwise.
+I do not expect every reader to use Hermes.
+What matters beyond this particular system are the boundaries and habits around it: clear ownership, OpenAI-compatible services, deterministic workflows, governed memory, passive observation, and tests run from the process that actually has to work.

 The main installments appear in [Technology](/blog/technology/).
 Runnable companion articles appear in [Hands-On](/blog/hands-on/).
 The companions are optional: they sit beside the main sequence instead of interrupting it, so you can follow the engineering argument straight through or pause when you want to build the smaller working example.

 {% include series_index.html series="Local First AI and Agent Operations" %}